Healthier Kids, Happier Futures

 The Cumulative Impact: Helpful & Sobering Realities

-The aggregated findings from these screenings have given our medical team a clear, undeniable picture of the hidden health burdens within the Ouesso community:
+The aggregated findings from these screenings have demonstrated a clear, undeniable picture of the hidden health burdens within the Ouesso community:

 For Our Students